THE OTHER WORLD WE LIVE IN

 Sometimes the only antidote to these silly fantasies is to encounter one of our world’s pre-literate tribal cultures; they still know that spirits are not to be messed with.
 Or perhaps we could listen to an interview with a good, experienced exorcist.
 These gentlemen know only too well that we are speaking of powerful realities, albeit, in this case, from the darker side.

 This does not mean, of course, that the material cosmos is unreal – far from it.
 Nonetheless, the gnostic temptation of demoting material reality always lies in wait when we emphasize spiritual matters.
 But God positively willed the creation of matter; he destined all its mass and energy, along with the angels and our troubled human race, to a shared future of glory.
 Our problem is trying to keep all three components of creation in mind.
 We tend to waver between two false absolutes: a purely spiritual world or a purely material one.
 In earlier times, when people opened their eyes upon the world of nature and the stars above us, their gaze reached further than ours.
-They saw how the spiritual and material worlds interpenetrate, cooperating in a revelation in which our own composite human nature becomes, in the words of Thomas Aquinas, the mirabilis connexio (the amazing link), connecting matter and spirit into a perfected mirror of the Triune God.
+They saw how the spiritual and material worlds interpenetrate, cooperating in a revelation in which our own composite human nature becomes, in the words of Thomas Aquinas, the mirabilis connexio (the amazing link).
+We are what connects matter and spirit into a perfected mirror of the Triune God.

 Most of our languages, modern and classic, refer to spirits using the metaphor of air, wind or breath.
 Air is invisible, and yet it gives life; air is seemingly weak, and yet hurricanes and tornados are among the most violent of nature’s outbursts.
 The fact is that spirits are not just ideas or values floating in some imagined stratosphere.
-Spirit is simply the most ontologically dense and operationally intense of all the varieties of being.
+Spirit is the most ontologically dense and operationally intense of all the varieties of being.

 Moreover, spirits are not, strictly speaking, things at all, but rather “someones.”
 In a word, they are persons.
 And persons are what the “spiritual” is all about.
 To put a fine point on it, a spirit is simply an immaterial being endowed with the two interior faculties of self-transcendence: intelligence and volition.
 Since we also possess these faculties, we too are spiritual, although incarnate in matter.